Three healthcare investments for a more sustainable future

 At Australian Ethical all our investment decisions are guided by the Australian Ethical Charter, which has been in place unchanged since 1986.
 The Charter is made up of 23 principles – 12 positive and 11 negative – and we develop ethical frameworks that interpret these principles so that we can apply them to our investments.

-The negative screening process eliminates companies that cause unnecessary harm.
-That means we do not invest in fossil fuel companies, weapons manufacturers, gambling companies or logging companies (to name a few).
+The negative screening process seeks to eliminate companies that cause harm.
+That means we do restrict+ in fossil fuel companies1, weapons manufacturers, gambling companies or logging companies (to name a few).
 More information on these can be found here.
 On the other hand, we proactively seek out positive sectors that are enabling the transition to the new economy – such as renewable energy, education and IT.
 Healthcare is another positive sector because it enables people to live longer, healthier lives.
 We invest in healthcare companies that will benefit from society’s rapidly ageing demographic.
-As a result, it’s a key overweight in our Australian Shares Fund and will feature in the Australian Ethical Australian Shares Portfolio, where it makes up 20 per cent of the portfolio.
+As a result, it’s a key overweight in our Australian Shares Fund and Australian Shares SMA Portfolio, where it makes up 17 per cent of the portfolio1.

 Healthcare is a sector with a huge demographic tailwind at its back.
 Like most developed countries, Australia is undergoing a ‘greying’ of its population as the ratio of older people continues to rise.
-In 2017 more than 3.8 million Australians (15 per cent of the total population) were aged 65 or over.
-That number is expected to increase to 8.8 million (22 per cent of the population) by 2057.
-Australians are also living longer: in 2054-55, life expectancy at birth is projected to be 95.1 years for men and 96.6 years for women.
-By that time, one in 1,000 Australians are projected to be aged over 100 – in 1975, it was one in 10,000.
+As at 30 June 2020, 16% of Australians (approximately 4.2 million people) were aged 65 or over.
+That number is expected to increase to between 21 per cent and 23 per cent of the population by 2066.2 Australians are also living longer: by 2061, life expectancy at birth is projected to be 86.8 years for men and 89.3 years for women.3

-Cochlear is an innovative company within the Australian Shares SMA strategy that designs, manufactures and supplies hearing devices.
+- Cochlear is an innovative company within the Australian Shares SMA strategy that designs, manufactures and supplies hearing devices.
 The devices are designed to bypass the damaged parts of the inner ear by electrically stimulating the hearing nerve.
 This sends a signal to the brain, where it’s interpreted as sound.
 Cochlear has a long runway of growth based on the ability of its technology to make a difference to a greater share of the world’s population over time.

-We will continue to invest in growing Australian companies that are helping build the healthy, renewable economy of tomorrow.
+We will continue to invest in companies that are helping build the healthy, renewable economy of tomorrow.